Jordan is the future stepmother of four children. She has experienced the ups and downs of building relationships with new step-children.

 What It's Like to Be Part of a Mixed Family

 Mixed families can be difficult.
-Some people manage to walk right into a family that is all too excited to have them around, but for most of us who walk into an existing family, the struggle to bond with each family member can be overwhelming.
+Some people manage to walk right into a family that is excited to have them around, but for most of us who enter into an existing family, the struggle to bond with each family member can be overwhelming.
 The majority of stepparents and stepchildren are willing to admit that they have butted heads throughout their relationship.
 There are boundaries that get crossed, feelings that get hurt, and sometimes misplaced anger that interferes with the relationship between the stepparent and child.

 Tips for Bonding and Developing Relationships With Stepchildren